Ezennn/OrderBookSim/README.md

 - `insert()` is O(log n), `begin()` is O(1), `erase` is O(log n)

 ### std::ThreadSafe<Order>
-purpose - store orders from producers until consumer can process them, acting essentially as a buffer.\n **why std::queue?**
+purpose - store orders from producers until consumer can process them, acting essentially as a buffer.
+**why std::queue?**
 - keep processes in O(1)
 - `push()` is O(1) and `pop()` is O(1)
 - FIFO structure (First In First Out) ideal for producer consumer

 ### std::stringstream localBuffer
-purpose - single thread buffer for log data to avoid locking every log write.\n **why stringstream?**
+purpose - single thread buffer for log data to avoid locking every log write.
+**why stringstream?**
 - Logging to disk is slow.
 - Buffering avoids the need to lock std::ofstream so frequently.